sighingnow/sighingnow.github.io/_posts/programming-language/haskell/2016-07-02-deep_understanding_of_fold.md

 `foldl` means _left-associative_ fold operation, folding up a list form the left to right and `foldr` are _right-associative_ fold operation. `foldl'` and `foldr'` are strict version of `foldl` and `foldr`.
 We can see that `foldl` and `foldl'` are both tail recursion and `foldr` and `foldr'` are not.
-Because Haskell is a programming language with non-strict evalution strategy, the lazy version of `foldl` and `foldr` will accumulate too many unevaluted **chunks** on heap when the list to fold over is too long.
+Because Haskell is a programming language with non-strict evaluation strategy, the lazy version of `foldl` and `foldr` will accumulate too many unevaluated **chunks** on heap when the list to fold over is too long.

 There's also a picture from Wikipedia that can illustrate the core feature of `foldl` and `foldr` very well: